Contact Info

 Most regimens are short—usually three days.
 Extending treatment beyond this offers little extra benefit and increases the risk of resistance.

-SOFA Score Interpretation PDF: Guide for Clinicians
+SOFA Score Mnemonic: Quick Guide for Sepsis ICU

 Medical Health Zone